zbw/stwfsapy/README.md

 StwfsapyPredictor.load('/path/to/storage/location')
 ```

+## Contribute

+Contributions via pull requests are welcome.
+Please create an issue beforehand
+to explain and discuss the reasons for the respective contribution.

 ## References
 [1] [Toepfer, Martin, and Christin Seifert.
 "Content-based quality estimation for automatic subject indexing of short texts under precision and recall constraints."
 International Conference on Theory and Practice of Digital Libraries.
 Springer, Cham, 2018.](https://arxiv.org/abs/1806.02743)